Professor of Mathematics, University of Kansas

 Department fax: (785) 864-5255

-I am the Section Editor of the Understanding Mathematics section of Frontiers for Young Minds, an open-access journal with articles written by scientists and reviewed by kids.
+I am the Mathematics Section Editor of Frontiers for Young Minds, an open-access journal with articles written by scientists and reviewed by kids.
 We are looking for help at all levels: editors, authors, science mentors, and of course kids to review and read articles!

-I am a co-organizer of the Jayhawk Math Teachers' Circle.
+I am a co-organizer of the Great Plains Combinatorics Conference.